Improve Your Teamwork with “Keep/Stop/Start”

 - Do end the meeting with tangible, accountable next steps.
 Assign tasks with deadlines to all team members.

 - Do plan for group follow-up meetings.
 Make sure that the new practices are being implemented, and anticipate the need for a mid-course correction or two.

 Always remember that a sense of personal authorship and ownership is the prerequisite to genuine, enthusiastic commitment.
 The Keep/Stop/Start model is an especially powerful team tool because all the team members contribute to the change mandate.
-With 2019 just ahead, now’s a particularly good time to put the Keep/Stop/Start exercise to work for your team.
+With the year already halfway complete, now’s a particularly good time to put the Keep/Stop/Start exercise to work for your team.

 This blog was originally published here and was updated on October 26, 2020 for accuracy.